 By fall their letters tapered off, first on Jane’s end.
-They agreed to date other people, and soon after, she stopped writing.
+They agreed to date other people, and it was soon after that she stopped sending letter that weren’t just brief replies to his own.
 It hurt, bad.
-Steve understood without knowing for sure that she’d found someone new.
-He became angsty and mopey, but he found a series of other girls who seemed to find this romantic and wanted to console him.
-They never stayed together long, though.
-He gently rebuffed their attempts to make it serious, and he even – in a highly principled move, he thought – ignored their strong hints that he could go all the way.
-Jane had warned him in one of the last letters to resist sex with girls he didn’t feel strongly about: “It’s probably easier for girls than guys to want to say no when they don’t really like the other person.
+Steve understood, without knowing for sure, that she’d found someone new.
+He became angsty and mopey, but found a series of other girls who seemed to find this romantic and wanted to console him.
+They never stayed together long.
+He gently rebuffed their attempts to make it serious, and he even — in a highly principled move, he thought — ignored their strong hints that he could go all the way.
+Jane had warned him in one of the last letters to resist sex with girls he didn’t feel strongly about: “It’s probably easier for girls than guys to say no when they don’t really like the other person.
 We’re different — I understand that,” she said.
-“But imagine having to scrape Crazy Glue off your shoes for months or maybe even the rest of your life.
+“But imagine having to scrape Crazy Glue off your shoes for months.
 Seriously.

 “But do what you gotta do.”

 The next two years of high school were often lonely without Jane.
 They never had much to share, other than an easy way with each other, but he missed that easiness as he dated girls who had strong expectations of how a boyfriend should behave.
 A few thought it was neat that he could call himself a published author but none really shared his interests.